view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Wilderness Hotel Inari

 Another great choice are the Arctic Chalets with large panoramic windows for seeing the Northern lights from your window — and these come complete with a private sauna!
 These are also quite reasonably priced.
+They also have Log Cabins, which include a cabin and a fireplace, which can sleep six.

 But the reason most people come to Wilderness Hotel Inari is for their Aurora Cabins, which feature several panels of glass shaped similarly to a Sami lavvo (similar to a tipi).
+This is where you’ve seen those viral photos of a person in bed with the Northern lights dancing all around them through the paneled glass windows.

 A woman sitting on a bed looking at the aurora and snow-covered trees outside of her glass igloo in Finland